-Between 2007-2015, housing construction in the Town of Chester has increased after the significant decline in construction which occurred during the great recession of 2007-2009 (see Figure 3 below).
-The issuance of residential building permits has risen at a modest rate since 2010 and new housing construction in Chester is expected to continue to increase in the foreseeable future.
+Between 2011-2015 housing construction in the Town of Chester experienced an increase in housing construction after experiencing a significant decline during the Great Recession of 2007-2009 (see Figure 3 below).
+As a result, the issuance of residential building permits has risen at a modest rate since 2010 and new housing construction in Chester is expected to continue to increase in the foreseeable future.